How To Adjust Tracking Force & Set Anti Skate On Turntable

 In the past, there were record players whose tracking force was over 5-6g and I have seen many people debating on the same fact and saying to everyone that tracking force over 3.5g is good.

-So, to finish this debate once and for all, I have researched a lot and figured out that the majority of audiophiles consider tracking force over 3 grams is too much.
+So, to finish this debate once and for all, I have researched a lot and figured out that the majority of audiophiles consider tracking force over 3 grams too much.

 On top of that, nowadays, the cartridge manufacturers have manufactured MM or MC cartridges that have recommended force ranging between 1.5g to 2.5g so there is no need to go over 3 grams.